cap-java/sdm/README.md

 - Display attachments specific to repository: Lists attachments contained in the repository that is configured with the CAP application.
 - Maximum allowed uploads: Provides the capability to define the maximum number of uploads allowed for the user.
 - Multiple attachment facets: Provides the capability to define multiple attachment facets/sections in the CAP Entity.
+- Technical user support: Provides the capability to consume the plugin using technical user.

 ## Table of Contents